-The Full Service applies to researchers who wish the AIC to do the sample preparation for them.
-The will provide samples in the form of cell lines, tissues, or extracted RNA to the core for further processing.
-The charges for the sample preparation are separate from the charges for the array running and will vary depending on the number of samples being analyzed.
+The Full Service applies to researchers who want the AIC to perform the sample preparation for them.
+They will provide samples in the form of cell lines, tissues, or extracted RNA to the core for further processing.
+The charges for the sample preparation are separate from the charges for running the array and will vary depending on the number of samples being analyzed.